 - Organ meats

-The first three foods have once again gained acceptance, at least in moderation.
+The first three foods have regained acceptance, at least to adegree.

-The fourth item, organ meats, includes liver, kidneys, sweet breads, and heart.
-Misinformation helped damage their reputation.
-How many of us today include kidneys or ‘sweet breads’ in our menu?
+The fourth item, organ meats, includes livers, kidneys, sweet breads, and hearts.
+As a result, how many of us today include kidneys or ‘sweet breads’ in our menu?

-Once removed from the dinner table, children are not exposed to such foods, and are reluctant to try them later.
+Once removed from the dinner table, children are not exposed to such foods, so they are reluctant to try them later.